KoushikMuthakana/aws-event-driven-datalake/README.md

 **1. How would you handle duplicate events?**

-- To manage duplicates efficiently and process streaming data in real-time, we use AWS Kinesis Data Stream, AWS Lambda, and DynamoDB.
+- To manage duplicates efficiently and process streaming data in real-time, I use AWS Kinesis Data Stream, AWS Lambda, and DynamoDB.
 - The Kinesis stream captures incoming data, and the Lambda function processes each record, checking for duplicates using DynamoDB.
 - This approach ensures only unique data is stored in S3, with DynamoDB acting as a cache to filter duplicates.